-Legislators approved House Bill 7069, making multiple changes to K-12 student testing.
-Among its many provisions, the bill reduces to 33 percent (from 50 percent) the minimum amount of teacher evaluations that must be based on student testing data.
+During the regular session, legislators approved House Bill 7069, making multiple changes to K-12 student testing.
+Among its many provisions, the bill reduces to 33 percent (from 50 percent) the minimum amount of a teacher's evaluation that must be based on student testing data.
 It caps the number of school hours that districts may schedule for administering state- and district-required student assessments.
 It also requires independent verification of the validity of statewide student assessments before they may be used for school grades or teacher and administrator evaluations.
 The state Department of Education, school districts and local schools will have to publish a uniform calendar of student assessments, and districts must provide assessment scores and results within 30 days of a test's administration.